 Not for you?
 Here's a few more great experiences in the region

-- From Paris: Versailles Skip-the-Line Tour & Gardens Access
+- From Paris: Roundtrip Shuttle to Versailles

 Final Words